Disclaimers: See Part 1

 Gabrielle's knees buckled, making her fall to the floorboards, still crying as her arms enclosed Xena's boot.

 "No!
 No!
 You can't abandon me!
 You can't!
 We've been through so much for one another!
 I'm sorry for what I said to you!
 I was jealous and angry!
 Please!"
-Her voice became more softer.
+Her voice became softer.
 "We're to be married, Xena.
-It break my heart to watch you love others, because you are the only person I want.
-Look at the ring I have given you.
+It breaks my heart to watch you love others, because you are the only person I want.
+Look at the ring I gave you.
 The words are right there for you to see.
 I meant them.
 You are my soul.
 You are my life.
 I'm lost without you."

 "Silly?"
 Gabrielle felt like she was in a nightmare.

-"Yes and you wasted almost all our dinars on it.
-We had one hundred fifty-seven, but when I searched the saddle bags, I've only found five.
+"Yes, and you wasted almost all our dinars on it.
+We had one hundred fifty-seven, but when I searched the saddle-bags, I've only found five.
 We're damn near broke if you ask me, Gabrielle."

 Xena's deportment became extremely bizarre to her.
 "Xena, why are you doing this to me?
 I find nothing you say to be credible any longer."

 "That's because you don't want to accept what I am saying."
 Xena bended down and cupped Gabrielle's face, going for a different tact to be believable.
 "I'll be honest with you, Gabrielle.
-I did have intentions to marry you, but your jealousy and the disregard for sharing what I be telling you about my past with others, grates on my nerves."
+I did have intentions to marry you, but your jealousy and disregard for me when sharing what I be telling you about my past with others, grates on my nerves."

 "And you don't have flaws, Xena?"
-Gabrielle retorted.
-"I mentioned of the concernment I had about my dream last night, that left me unease.
+Gabrielle countered.
+"I'd mentioned of the concernment I had about my dream last night that left me uneasy.
 There weren't any inquisitions from you that showed you care.
-What of my scrolls that I pour my all into?
+What of my scrolls I pour my all into?
 You take no interest in reading any further than the few you've already read.
-Also, sometimes, it's like you don't feel at all when I speak of how much I feel about us, but that doesn't change the veracity of the fact I'm in love with you and you know that.
+Also, sometimes it's seems you're not interested at all when I speak of how much I feel about us, but that doesn't change the veracity of the fact I'm in love with you, and you know it.
 Tell me you don't love me anymore."

-"Liar!" she sobbed anew, then smacked her once more.
 "Liar!"
+She sobbed anew, then smacked her once more.
+"Liar!"

 "I'm insecure of you, but I know you couldn't ever leave me.
 I sense it in my soul that you are lying to me.
 Your actions when you came in here was-"

-Gabrielle was seeing red and went to strike again.

-Xena quickly captured her wrist.
+Gabrielle was seeing red and went to strike again, but Xena quickly captured her wrist.

-"I allowed you to hit me enough." she squeezed the tendons painfully, making Gabrielle hiss in advance of pushing the petite Amazon to the floor.
+"I allowed you to hit me enough."
+She squeezed the tendons painfully, making Gabrielle hiss before pushing the Amazon to the floor.

 So she thought.

-Xena turned back around, her voice becoming menacing.
-"Get up, Gabrielle."
+Xena turned back around, her voice becoming menacing, "Get up, Gabrielle."